Banco BBVA Argentina S.A. (BBAR) Shares Up Despite Recent Market Volatility - News Heater

 Banco BBVA Argentina S.A.
-(NYSE: BBAR) has seen a rise in its stock price by 2.24 in relation to its previous close of 5.11.
-However, the company has experienced a 7.42% gain in its stock price over the last five trading sessions.
+(NYSE: BBAR)’s stock price has soared by 7.30 in relation to previous closing price of 5.07.
+Nevertheless, the company has seen a gain of 11.95% in its stock price over the last five trading days.
 Seeking Alpha reported 2022-11-23 that Banco BBVA Argentina S.A.
 (NYSE:BBAR ) Q3 2022 Earnings Conference Call November 23, 2022 10:00 AM ET Company Participants Belen Fourcade – Investor Relations Ines Lanusse – Investor Relations Officer Conference Call Participants Operator Good morning, ladies and gentlemen, and thank you for waiting.

 Is It Worth Investing in Banco BBVA Argentina S.A.
 (NYSE: BBAR) Right Now?

-The price-to-earnings ratio for Banco BBVA Argentina S.A.
-(NYSE: BBAR) is 5.41x, which is above its average ratio.
-Moreover, the 36-month beta value for BBAR is 1.32.
-Analysts have varying opinions on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”
+Banco BBVA Argentina S.A.
+(NYSE: BBAR) has a higher price-to-earnings ratio of 5.64x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.32.
+Analysts have mixed views on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023